-- Selection Process: The LO of MU will award TE on a first come first served basis with continuing TE students having first priority.
+- Selection Process: The LO of MU will offer TE on a first come first served basis with continuing TE students having first priority.

 - Notification Process: The LO of MU will notify the student that his or her application has been accepted or rejected by emailing/mailing completed copies of the TE Application/Certification Form to him or her and to the exporting LO.

-- TE scholarship recipients are eligible for other MU academic-based or performance-based scholarships; however, no combination of tuition exchange and MU awards may exceed the cost of tuition.
+- TE scholarship recipients are eligible for other MU academic-based or performance-based scholarships; however, no combination of tuition exchange and MU scholarship offers may exceed the cost of tuition.

 - TE scholarship recipients may use external scholarships to meet the cost of attendance at MU.
-If the total of the awards (including the TE scholarship) exceeds the cost of attendance (COA), loans, if applicable, will be reduced first.
-If the award is still over the COA, then the TE amount will have to be reduced.
+If the total of the scholarship offers (including the TE scholarship) exceeds the cost of attendance (COA), loans, if applicable, will be reduced first.
+If the scholarship offer is still over the COA, then the TE amount will have to be reduced.

-- Applicants who may be awarded a full ROTC scholarship must choose whether to accept the ROTC funding or the TE scholarship.
+- Applicants who may be offered a full ROTC scholarship must choose whether to accept the ROTC funding or the TE scholarship.